mesosphere/dcos-docs-site/pages/1.11/installing/evaluation/cloud-installation/azure/index.md

 multiple years scaling
 a mix of stateful and stateless services under a live production load.
-Your service mix may perform differently, but the principles and lessons learned discussed herein still apply.
+Your service mix may perform differently, but the principles and lessons discussed herein still apply.

 #### General Machine Configurations ####
 We recommend *disabling* swap on your VMs, which is typically the default for the Azure Linux images.
 We have found that using the ephemeral SSDs for swap (via WAAgent configuration) can conflict with the disk caching configuration of the `D` series of VMs.
-For other series of VMs, (e.g. `L` series), it may be possible to use the SSDs for swap and other purposes.
+For other series of VMs, such as `L` series, it may be possible to use the SSDs for swap and other purposes.

 See the following section for particulars on disk configuration.